PrithivKS3/Project_Redbus/README.md

 AIM💕:

-   To scrape data from Redbus web app and to create a interactive Streamlit application to visualise the bus details of Ten different government transport corporations.Operations involved are Collection of Data,Stroing the data in local database and Creating a Streamlit application to visualise the data.
+   To scrape data of Ten different government transport corporations from Redbus web app and to create a interactive Streamlit application to visualise the bus details.
+Operations involved are Collection of Data,Stroing the data in local database and Creating a Streamlit application to visualise the data.

 Technologies🐱‍🏍:

    *IDE's Used-Jupyter Notebook,VS Code,MYSQL Workbench

-   *Language-Python with necessary primary libraries like Selenium,Streamlit,Pandas,SQLalchemy and some of secondary libraries/modules are also used for supporting the project which you could see clearly in the Jupyter Notebook and VS code files that I have attached above.In addition to this SQL quries are also used to retrieve the data from the database.
+   *Language-Python with necessary primary libraries like Selenium,Streamlit,Pandas,SQLalchemy,mysql connector and some of secondary libraries/modules are also used for supporting the project which you could see clearly in the Jupyter Notebook and VS code files that I have attached above.In addition to this SQL queries are also used to retrieve the data from the database.

 Procedural Explaination✔:(1st file-Jupyter Notebook🎈)==>Redbus_project.ipynb FILE